 Grotte Chauvet — Is It Worth It?

-Seeing the replica paintings inside the Grotte Chauvet 2 is an incredibly moving experience.
+Seeing the replica paintings inside the Grotte Chauvet 2 is a wonderfully moving experience.
 The way the lights dim and flicker and cast shadows over the incredible works of art, as if you were actually there 21,000-36,000 years ago with a torch in hand, will give you goosebumps.

 How absolutely incredible and mind-blowing to see human presence so vividly after thousands of years.
 If you have the chance to go, definitely add visiting the Grotte Chauvet in Ardèche to your France travel bucket list!